Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Participants will experience one 10-minute nature-based virtual reality session conducted in person at each individual’s rest home facility.
+Participants will all experience the same 10-minute nature-based virtual reality session conducted in person at each individual’s rest home facility.
 They will be fitted with a Meta Quest 3 headset to wear for the 10-minute duration.
 The VR experience features footage of New Zealand nature scenes accompanied by meditative music blended with the natural sounds of each scene.
 This footage can be accessed on youtube (https://www.youtube.com/watch?v=pEO4my44oqw).
 Prior to the VR experience, participants will complete a 40-minute baseline questionnaire and via an iPad watch a 4-minute pre-recorded video introducing and encouraging the experience of awe.
 Immediately following the VR session, a follow-up questionnaire taking approximately 30 minutes will be completed.
 Finally, one week later, the final follow-up questionnaire will be completed, taking 35 minutes either in-person or online.
 The session will be conducted by the student researcher completing her thesis in Health Psychology.
 The VR experience will be conducted with participants either seated in a sturdy chair or in bed in a sitting-up position.
 The intervention will be delivered face to face to each participant individually.
 Adherence to the VR experience will be monitored by direct observation from the researcher.

 Query!